Lightning-AI/pytorch-lightning/docs/source-pytorch/upgrade/migration_guide.rst

 Guide how to upgrade to the 2.0 version
 #######################################

-IN the following section we will guide use how to update from almost any Lightning version to the 2.0 release.
+The following section will guide you through updating to the 2.0 release.

 Particular versions
 *******************